 - Almonds: I like to press one almond in the center of each shortbread cookie.
 Sometimes pistachios are added instead.

-🧈How to Make Cardamom Shortbread Cookies
+🧈 How to Make Cardamom Shortbread Cookies

-Step 1: Cut butter into 1″ pieces, add to a stand mixer, along with sugar.
+Step 1: Cut butter into 1″ pieces, and add to a stand mixer, along with sugar.
 Mix with a paddle attachment until thoroughly blended.
 Scrape down the sides of the bowl with a spatula as needed.

 Step 3: Spoon cookie batter into a large ziplock bag or Saran wrap and roll into a log.
 Chill the dough in the fridge for a minimum of 30 minutes.

-Pre-heat oven to 350° F
+Pre-heat oven to 350°F

 Step 4: Using a pastry scraper, slice the chilled dough in half, then in quarters.
 Slice each quarter into five to 6 equal discs.
 Place discs on a parchment-lined baking sheet.